Colby-hin/agentic-threat-hunter/README.md

 ## Key Features

 * Natural language threat hunting.
-You describe the concern in normal words, for example "someone may have logged into our tenant in the last day."
 * Intelligent table and field selection using OpenAI function calling.
-* Code authored KQL.
-A pre written query populated with validated values, never raw queries written by the model.
 * Allow list validation of tables and fields before any query runs.
 * Token counting and cost estimation, with real per-hunt token usage and dollar cost captured from the model's actual API response and persisted alongside each case.
 * Real time querying of Azure Log Analytics, covering Microsoft Defender for Endpoint and Azure AD sign in logs.